A camp cook isn’t just a cook. His job has many tasks. The cowboys all depend on him. His face has many masks.

 He’ll dream about the girl he loved.
 His life was not for her.
 A cowboy she could never love.
 Her life was jewels and fur.

-His mind goes back to fixing food.
+He quickly thinks about their food.
 Those cowboys sure can eat.
 For breakfast, maybe just this time, he’ll fix a little treat.

 He’ll climb back in the wagon and his eyes will start to droop.
 But first he’ll thank the Good Lord that he’s still part of this group.